nathan-barry/nathan.rs/content/posts/favorite-books.md

 {{< book
     title="Einstein"
     author="Walter Isaacson"
     description="This book became so much better and more enriching after I learned about the basics of topology and the history of non-Euclidian geometry and the early Prussian university system with the characters and historic figues that came out of there.
-I love more about the same things through different lenses.
+The more I understand about the world, the more beautiful things seem.
 Great biography in general." >}}

 {{< book
     title="Algorithms to Live By"
     author="Brian Christian & Tom Griffiths"
     description="This book made me wonder how much knowledge I didn't catch throughout my life.
 I read a part of this book in the past before.
 Rereading it again, after taking computer architecture and OS, is a completely different experience.
-Things that I didn't understand or pick up on are now obvious to me and the amount I take away is greatly different." >}}
+Things that I didn't understand or pick up on are now self-evident and apparent and the amount I can take away from things is greatly different." >}}

 {{< book
     title="Gödel's Proof"
     author="Ernest Nagel & James R. Newman"
     special="true"
     description="For the first time in my life, I feel like I actually have a fairly intuitive understanding of Gödel's Incompleteness Theorem (EDIT: forgot it already).
-I decided to read this because I started Gödel Escher Bach and wanted to truly understand the concept that sparked it all before reading such a Tour De Force." >}}
+I decided to read this because I started Gödel Escher Bach and wanted to have a good understanding the concept that inspired much of it before reading such a Tour De Force." >}}

 {{< book
     title="The Joy of X"